Girolamo Benzoni: Works

 Benzoni's Historia del Mondo Nuovo (History of the New World) was first published in 1565 in Venice and was dedicated to Pope Pius IV.
 The book is a meandering mixture of travelogue, geography, natural history and adventure.
 The narrative moves between past and present with a pastiche of personal anecdotes, hearsay, and history lifted from other sources.
 Benzoni emphasizes the savagery he found in the Americas and is particularly critical of Spanish greed and mistreatment of the indigenous population.
 He also takes care to describe native culture: food preparation, sleeping habits, dances, and building methods.
 Benzoni was one of the first to describe the custom of smoking tobacco.

 A second edition with minor changes was published in 1572.
 A Latin version was published in Geneva in 1578 and then several editions of Historia were published in rapid succession, including translations into at least five languages.
 In 1579, French and German editions appeared, with translations by Eustace Vignon and Nicolaus Höniger respectively.
 By the end of the sixteenth century at least a dozen editions had been published throughout Europe.
-In 1610 a Dutch translation was issued and eventually 32 editions were printed.
+Of special importance was the 1594 edition published by Theodor de Bry, which was richly illustrated.
+In 1610, a Dutch translation by Karel van Mander was printed in Haarlem.
+Eventually, 32 editions were issued.
 The first English translation, by William Henry Smyth, was published in 1857 by the Hakluyt Society.